joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 ## Table of contents

 I'm going to share how we're taking this approach to improve the experience of using GitHub for people with disabilities.
-I'll start by describing How I think about accessibility, share some interesting tooling work, and lastly cover our long-term strategy.
+I'll start by describing the accessibility problem space, share some interesting tooling work, and some lessons we've learned along the way.

 ## Who am I?